sipstack/www/src/views/pages/jobs/developer-fullstack-junior/content.md

 ### Overview

-As a Full Stack Developer, you’ll be responsible to produce scalable software solutions.
+As a Junior Full Stack Developer, you’ll be responsible to produce scalable software solutions.
 You’ll be part of a cross-functional team that’s responsible for the full software development life cycle, from conception to deployment.
 You should be comfortable around both front-end and back-end coding languages, development frameworks and third-party libraries.
 You should also be a team player with a knack for visual design and utility.

 ### Responsibilities

 - Work with development teams and product managers to ideate software solutions

-- Design client-side and server-side architecture

 - Build the front-end of applications through appealing visual design